robolectric/deckard-maven/README.md

 ## Setup

-*Note: These instructions assume you have a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.*
+*Note: These instructions assume you have a Java 1.6 [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.*

 To start a new Android project: